Keeping your internal stakeholders happy can be a Herculean task.

 Big projects, especially localization projects that help companies build global experiences and enable international growth, can cause frustration.
 To prevent negativity from your stakeholders, stay transparent.
 Include them from day one, send regular reporting, and ensure feedback/approvals are resolved.
 By being open about how the project is going and the risks you’re facing, you’ll reduce bad feelings and prevent stakeholder frustration from derailing your project.
 After all - you're working with these teams to accomplish the same company goals.

 • • •

 Managing internal stakeholders is no easy feat.
-As you embark on your next localization project, take a moment to understand these best practices and incorporate them into your localization strategy.
+As you embark on your next global experience campaign, take a moment to understand these best practices and incorporate them into your overall global strategy.
 By keeping your stakeholders happy, you’ll have a higher chance of success and avoid internal misunderstandings and disputes.

 Localization projects are particularly complex, involving almost every company department.
 If you’re unsure how to get started, reach out to the Lilt team for a personalized consultation.